shxl/hummingbird/README.md

 Currently working on:

-* Autolayout to work on devices from 4S upwards.
-6 & 6+ are working fine.
+* ResignFirstResponder on return key for CustomClasses.
 * Validating shit bruh

+Done:

+* Autolayout to work on dveices from 4S upwards.